turingschool/career-development-curriculum-site/module_one/index.md

 (Note: SIAT = Student is able to)

 **Networking Level I:**
-* SIAT describe their own needs in regards to their identity and networking
+* SIAT describe their own needs in networking in regards to their identity
 * SIAT formulate specific questions about the tech industry important to their experience and connect them to their career goals
 * SIAT ask mentors (or other contact) questions about their jobs and career paths
 * SIAT discuss career goals with mentor (or other contact) in at least 1 conversation

 **Materials Level I:**
-* SIAT understand what makes them a unique asset to the tech industry in order to pull out aspects of identity to highlight in LinkedIn
+* SIAT understand what makes them a unique asset to the tech industry in order to highlight these aspects of their identity in your LinkedIn
 * SIAT create a LinkedIn profile that includes:
    * Professional-looking headshot
    * Headline updated